starkinfra/sdk-python/README.md

 We use ECDSA.
-That means you need to generate a secp256k1 private key to sign your requests to our API, and register your public key with us so we can validate those requests.
+That means you need to generate a secp256k1 private key to sign your requests to our API, and register your public key with us, so we can validate those requests.

 You can use one of the following methods:

 2.1.
-Check out the options in our [tutorial](LINK). "will change"
+Check out the options in our [tutorial](https://starkbank.com/faq/how-to-create-ecdsa-keys).

 2.2.
 Use our SDK: